Hello and Welcome! 4CRA is a small group of people that like to fly rockets. We've been meeting out in the desert to do just that since 2014.

 To fly high power rockets you must be certified.
 Fortunately, the certification is not only easy, but fun too.
 Please see our "Certification" page on this site to learn a bit about what's involved in gaining your certification.
 Just let us know when you ready to begin your certification process; Either I, or another member, will be more than happy to help you accomplish this.

-Spectators You are welcome!!
-Everyone planning to attend a launch is required to read our "Safety Protocol" page (the tab is located in the upper left margin of this page).
+Spectators Anyone that is interested in becoming certified to fly high power rockets is welcome.
+Everyone planning to attend a launch is required to read and follow our Safety Protocol.
+This page is located under the "Safety Protocol" tab (on this page in the upper left margin of this page).